Animal and Plant Health Inspection Service, USDA.

 On May 11, 2000, we published a notice in the Federal Register (65 FR 30365-30366, Docket No. 00-003-1) in which we solicited comments on Mexico's request.
 In particular, we asked the public for comments and recommendations regarding the scope of our review of Mexico's request and requested interested persons to submit any data or information that may have a bearing on our review of the Mexican Government's request.
 We requested that comments focus on scientific, technical, or other issues that commenters believed should be considered during our review of the Mexican Government's request.

 We solicited comments on our request for 90 days, ending August 9, 2000.
 By that date, we received 265 comments.
 The comments were submitted by avocado growers, processors, packers and importers, grocers, Members of Congress, Mexican Government officials, researchers, and State and local departments of agriculture.
 In general, the majority of commenters supported expanding the area of distribution of Hass avocados and increasing by the length of the shipping season during which Hass avocados may be imported into the United States.
 Two commenters provided data that were considered in the development of a study titled “Identification of Susceptible Areas for the Establishment of Anastrepha spp.
 Fruit Flies in the United States and Analysis of Selected Pathways” (Sequeira, et al., 2001).
 This study, along with several previous risk documents, provides the basis for this proposed rule.
-Several commenters had specific concerns about Mexico's request and the current Hass avocado import program.
+Several commenters had specific concerns about Mexico's Start Printed Page 36893request and the current Hass avocado import program.
 These comments are discussed later in this document.